OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 The primary objective is to allow delegated yield.
 Delegated yield allows an account to seamlessly transfer all earned yield to another account.

-Secondarily, we'd like to fix the tiny rounding issues around transfers and between local account information and global tracking slots.
+Secondarily, we'd like to fix the tiny rounding issues around both transfers and local account information vs global tracking variables.

 ## How OUSD works.

 OUSD is a rebasing token.
-It's mission in life is to be able to distribute increases in backing assets on to users by having user's balances go up each time the token rebases.
+Its mission in life is to be able to distribute increases in backing assets on to users by having user's balances go up each time the token rebases.

 **`_rebasingCreditsPerToken`** is a global variable that converts between "credits" stored on a account, and the actual balance of the account.
 This allows this single variable to be updated and in turn all "rebasing" users have their account balance change proportionally.
 Counterintuitively, this is not a multiplier on users credits, but a divider.
 So it's `user balance = user credits / _rebasingCreditsPerToken`.
 Because it's a divider, OUSD will slowly lose resolution over very long timeframes, as opposed to  abruptly stopping working suddenly once enough yield has been earned.